What are Fibroids?

 Drug Therapy

 • Hormonal Treatments: Some fibroids respond to estrogen levels and can be managed with medications such as Gonadotropin-releasing hormone (GnRH) analog injections, birth control pills, and progestins.
+However, these treatments may temporarily affect fertility and have potential side effects such as hot flashes, vaginal dryness, mood changes, and bone thinning.

 • Robotic-Assisted Myomectomy: A telescope is inserted into the abdomen at or above the navel, and up to five small incisions hold the instruments used to remove the fibroids, controlled by robotic instruments.
+Recovery is typically between a few days and a week.

 Healthcare professional eager to help a patient

-Pregnancy After Fibroid Surgery
+Pregnancy after Fibroid Surgery

 Delivery Considerations